 Her work is moody and atmospheric.
 But, it’s not just about the animal—the environment is just as important to her.
 The photos display the birds wonderfully, but you also get a sense of climate.

-Her website is like an encyclopedia or a catalogue of species.
+Her website is like an encyclopedia or a catalog of species.
 And everything is documented with brilliant photography skills.

 Alexis is a French photographer currently based in Bangkok.
 He’s a wildlife photographer with a fine art mentality.